egorina/egorina.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor of Political Economy and Cyber Policy at the University of Texas at Dallas.
-My research studies questions of politics using text analysis, machine learning, and causal inference.
-My recent projects focus on mass protest, cybersecurity, and political control in autocracies.
-More broadly, I study how digital technology shapes political behavior.

-My work has been published in [_American Political Science Review_](https://doi.org/10.1017/S0003055420000295), [_World Politics_](https://doi.org/10.1017/S0043887114000215), [_European Journal of Political Economy_](https://doi.org/10.1016/j.ejpoleco.2019.08.003), [_Post-Soviet Affairs_](https://doi.org/10.1080/1060586X.2013.859434), [_Europe-Asia Studies_](https://doi.org/10.1080/09668136.2013.838055), and [_Problems of Post-Communism_](https://doi.org/10.2753/PPC1075-8216600203).
-I published in American and Russian printed and electronic media, including [_The Monkey Cage Blog_](https://themonkeycage.org/2012/03/the-complicated-views-of-pro-and-anti-putin-protestors/), the leading Russian business daily [_Vedomosti_](https://www.vedomosti.ru/authors/anton-sobolev/documents), and [_Forbes-Russia_](http://www.forbes.ru/mneniya-column/siloviki/249581-nauchilsya-li-rossiiskii-biznes-zashchishchatsya-ot-silovikov).
+I am an Associate Professor in the Public and Nonprofit Management program at the School of Economic, Political and Policy Sciences at the University of Texas at Dallas.
+My research includes work on government finance and migration.
+Through the work on government finance, I seek to understand how state and local governments  manage fiscal risk and navigate organizational, economic and political environments to achieve longer-term fiscal health while also maintaining service-level solvency.
+More broadly, I study how fiscal institutions and governance arrangements affect public sector financial performance.
+This work includes papers on public sector retirement systems, municipal annexation, local environmental sustainability transitions, city fiscal reserves, and fiscal health.
+My past research on migration in post-Soviet economies has inspired my work on the fiscal implications of human migration in other contexts.
+At UT Dallas, I teach courses in public sector economics, statistics, research design, financial management for non-profit organizations, public administration theory, and fiscal and budgetary policy.

-You can find my Google Scholar profile [here](https://scholar.google.com/citations?user=NBBrsKwAAAAJ&hl=en) and my CV [here](cv/).
+You can find my Google Scholar profile [here](https://scholar.google.com/citations?user=tzxgfZ8AAAAJ&hl=en) and my CV [here](cv/).

 <!--